Pi Kappa Phi Paintball Brotherhood Event

 Chapter members work with students with a wide variety of disabilities from cognitive to physical.

-Pi Kappa Phi completes its spring recruitment period the week of Sept.15.
+Pi Kappa Phi completes its fall recruitment period the week of Sept.15.
 For more information about the process, contact Ryan Schmierer at:

 or at 765-490-6821

 Pi Kappa Phi has won six R.B.
 Stewart Awards in the past seven years, signifying it as Purdue’s best fraternity.
 It’s commitment to Push America (pushamerica.org) is one of those reasons.